4d/docs/website/translated_docs/es/Debugging/debugger.md

 #### Conjuntos

 This theme lists the sets defined in the current process (the one you're currently tracing) and the interprocess sets.
 For each set, the Value column displays the number of records and the table name.
-The expressions from this theme cannot be modified.
+Las expresiones de este tema no pueden ser modificadas.

 #### Selecciones temporales

 This theme lists the named selections that are defined in the current process (the one you’re currently tracing); it also lists the interprocess named selections.
 For each named selection, the Value column displays the number of records and the table name.
-The expressions from this theme cannot be modified.
+Las expresiones de este tema no pueden ser modificadas.

 #### Information